 Official Languages in Canada: 150 Years of History

-Browse through this timeline to discover—or rediscover—the milestones that have marked the history of linguistic duality throughout Canada since 1867.
+Browse through our timeline to discover—or rediscover—the milestones that have marked the history of linguistic duality in Canada since 1867.

 Provisions of the Official Languages Act that affect parliamentarians

 The Official Languages Act contains several provisions regarding parliamentarians’ rights and obligations.

 - Part I of the Official Languages Act makes English and French the official languages of Parliament.
 Everyone has the right to use either of those languages in any debate or other parliamentary proceeding.

 - The Official Languages Act requires Parliament to provide simultaneous interpretation of its debates and other proceedings.
 Further, reports of debates or other parliamentary proceedings (e.g. appearances before the various committees) must include a transcription of what was said in one official language and its translation in the other official language.